Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Lone Fir’s analytics coaching service is a monthly or bi-monthly call that usually lasts 75-90 minutes.
-Tyler will walk through the client’s marketing data from the past month, and offer recommendations based on the campaigns themselves and trends within the data.
+Tyler will walk through the client’s marketing data compiled from their marketing dashboard from the past month, and offer recommendations based on the campaigns themselves and trends within the data.

 Although Tyler will prepare for about 15 minutes before the call, most of the value comes from the question-and-answer format.
 Tyler will notice a trend in the data or see something from a campaign and ask the client about their decision-making.
 After that, he can advise on strategies or tactics to test in the following month.